A place for underground, bizarre, insane, ludicrous, outlandish, unconventional, preposterous, incephalonamous, unorthodox films.

-If in a language other than English, the film must have English subtitles for submission and exhibition.
+If in a language other than English, the film must have burned in English subtitles for submission and exhibition.

 Upon acceptance into the festival, you agree to give us the right to speed up any ending credit sequences, for time concerns, as long as they contribute nothing to the plot of the film.